appsmithorg/appsmith-docs/website/docs/advanced-concepts/granular-access-control/reference/default-roles.md

 ## Default Role for All Users

 Default Roles for All users helps you in assigning some default permissions to all users across your Appsmith instance.
-Initially, the role has [permission to create workspace](/advanced-concepts/granular-access-control/reference/permissions#create-permission), and serves as a blank template for all other permissions.
-Instance administrators can fully customize this role according to your business needs.
+Initially, the role has [permission to create workspace](/advanced-concepts/granular-access-control/reference/permissions?gac-resource=create-others).
+For all other permissions, Instance administrators can fully customize this role according to your business needs.
 For more information, see [How to provide default access to all users](/advanced-concepts/granular-access-control/how-to-guides/configure-default-permissions) guide.

 ## Administrator Role for Workspace